 Yes, Golden Retrievers shed, but so do most all dogs.

 No matter what type of dog you decide to get, you’ll likely have to deal with some degree of shedding.

 - 17 Tips To Manage Golden Retriever Shedding (& Keep Your House Clean)

 - Best Vacuums For Golden Retriever Hair Ranked By Popularity

 How Much Do Golden Retrievers Cost?

-So if you’re still interested in getting a golden retriever, here’s another big question: how much do they cost?
+If you’re still interested in getting a Golden Retriever, here’s another big question: how much do they cost?